sha3sha3/UE-EasyKafka/README.md

 EasyKafka->GetConsumer()->StartConsuming();
 ```
-**ATTENTION: MAKE SURE TO COMMIT FROM COSUMER RUNNABLE THREAD BEFORE PROCESSING RECORDS IF USE DISABLED AUTOCOMMIT.**
+**ATTENTION: MAKE SURE TO COMMIT FROM THE CONSUMER RUNNABLE THREAD BEFORE PROCESSING RECORDS IF YOU DISABLED AUTOCOMMIT.**

 ## Blueprint